George Weah: Personal life

-Weah has four children; three children with his Jamaican-born wife Clar Weah: George, Tita, and Timothy and a child from another relationship.
+Weah has four children; three with his Jamaican-born wife Clar Weah: George, Tita, and Timothy; and a child from another relationship.
 In 2016, he was sued by the mother of his daughter for child support expenses.

-Both of his sons became footballers and signed for Paris Saint-Germain, although only Timothy played for the first team.
-Both played youth internationals for the United States, and Timothy was capped for the senior team.
+George and Timothy became footballers and signed for Paris Saint-Germain, with Timothy going on to play for the first team.
+Both played as youth internationals for the United States, and Timothy went on to play for the senior team.
+George Weah has a cousin, Stephen Weah, who also played as a footballer for Preston Lions FC of Melbourne, Australia.

-Weah practiced Islam for ten years before converting back to Christianity.
-Currently, Weah again practices Protestantism.
-In October 2017, he was spotted in the prominent Nigerian church of Pastor T.B.
-Joshua alongside Liberian Senator Prince Yormie Johnson.
-Joshua was allegedly a key influence in Johnson's decision to endorse Weah's candidacy in the 2017 Liberian elections.
+Weah practiced Islam for ten years before converting to Christianity.
+In October 2017, he was spotted in the church of prominent Nigerian pastor T. B. Joshua alongside Liberian senator Prince Johnson.
+Joshua was allegedly a key influence in Johnson's decision to endorse Weah's candidacy in the 2017 election.

-He holds French citizenship and speaks the French language fluently.
+Weah holds French citizenship and speaks French fluently.